qtmspin/alpaca_api_service/docs/api-connection-guide.md

 ## Overview

 This guide explains how to connect to the Alpaca API service from external TypeScript applications running locally.
-It covers both REST API connections and WebSocket streaming connections.
+It covers REST API connections (handled by AlpacaRestController) and WebSocket streaming for market data, orders, and positions with sub-100ms latency (handled by AlpacaWebSocketController).

+> **Architecture Note:** The backend has been refactored to separate REST API and WebSocket functionality into distinct controllers for better maintainability and adherence to the Single Responsibility Principle.

+## Architecture Overview

+The Alpaca API Service has been refactored to follow better separation of concerns principles:

+### Controller Structure

+1. **AlpacaRestController** (`alpaca-rest-controller.ts`)
+   - Handles all REST API endpoints for Alpaca operations
+   - Provides endpoints for account information, orders, positions, market data, etc.
+   - Focuses solely on HTTP request/response handling

+2. **AlpacaWebSocketController** (`alpaca-websocket-controller.ts`)
+   - Manages all WebSocket connections for real-time data
+   - Handles market data streaming with sub-100ms latency
+   - Manages order and position update subscriptions
+   - Provides real-time event notifications

+3. **Supporting Modules**
+   - `market-data-subscription.ts`: Manages WebSocket connections for market data
+   - `orders-positions-subscription.ts`: Handles real-time order and position updates

+This separation improves code maintainability, makes testing easier, and adheres to the Single Responsibility Principle.

 ## Prerequisites